scansiz29/hello-world/README.md

 an example
 hi
 bunu deneme amaçlı yazıyorum.
-I like :pizze and :coffee
+I like :pizza: and :coffee: